c3lang/c3-web/docs/language-rules/conversion.md

 ### Target type

-The left hand side of an assignment, or the parameter type in a call is known as the *target type* the target type is used for implicit widening and inferring struct initialization.
+The left hand side of an assignment, or the parameter type in a call is known as the *target type*.
+The target type is used for implicit widening and inferring struct initialization.

 ### Common arithmetic promotion